mohammedasifkvj/student_management_system/README.md

 4. **Run the Application**
     ```bash
-    # Run both frontend and backend
+    # Run both frontend and backend using the command from server folder
     npm run dev
     ```